 Introduce wonders in the workplace

 When you are at work, do you frequently feel a mid-afternoon slump when your concentration declines and your productivity hits a low?
 There are many potential reasons for this.
-Perhaps we are experiencing a drop in our blood sugar level as we ate too many carbs at lunchtime; we are a little dehydrated; we have been sitting around without exercise for too long, but it can simply be down to the fact that our work environments are unhealthy.
+Perhaps we are experiencing a drop in our blood sugar level because we ate too many carbs at lunchtime, are a little dehydrated. have been sitting around without exercise for too long, or it could simply be because our work environments are unhealthy.
 Studies show that greening the workplace reduces cost, improves people’s productivity, reduces absenteeism, and increases motivation.
-Just simple measures such as improved ventilation, more natural light, indoor plants to freshen the air, and generally taking a more sustainable approach to work all make a difference.
+Simple measures such as improved ventilation, more natural light, indoor plants to freshen the air, and generally taking a more sustainable approach to work all make a difference.

 How do the different types of floors affect health and happiness?